-Flattening the form fields of a PDF is the process that will take the values of the form fields, add them to the actual PDF stream and then remove all of the form field structures from the document.
-The advantages of flattening form fields are that you achieve a PDF that is simpler and smaller as well as a PDF in which the field values not as easily edited.
+Flattening the form fields of a PDF is the process that takes the values of the form fields, adds them to the PDF stream, and then removes the form field structures from the document.
+The advantages of flattening form fields are that you achieve a PDF that is simpler and smaller, as well as a PDF where the field values can be more easily edited.

 Document Level Flattening

-The following example demonstrates how to flatten all the form fields within a PDF.
+The following example demonstrates how to flatten a PDF's form fields using the FormOutput.Flatten enumeration choice.

 MergeDocument document = new MergeDocument(pdfFilePath); document.Form.Output = FormOutput.Flatten; document.Draw(pdfFilePath);

 Dim document As MergeDocument = New MergeDocument(pdfFilePath) document.Form.Output = FormOutput.Flatten document.Draw(pdfFilePath)

 Individual fields can also be flattened rather than an entire form.
 A MergeDocument has a Form property, which has a Fields property.
 The Fields property is a FormFieldsList that contains the individual form fields.
 The FormField class has an Output property that accepts a FormFieldOutput enumeration.